graysentinel/breathandblood/bnb-srd.md

 ### Shields Shall Splinter
 A character wielding a shield in combat may decide to sacrifice that shield in order to entirely negate a single incoming attack.
 The shield is ruined, and must be discarded.

+### Raise Your Guard
+On your turn, you may declare your action as "Raise Your Guard".
+When you do this, you gain +2 Armor until the end of the round.
+This applies even if you Raise Your Guard during the Slow Phase.

 ### Multiple Attackers
 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.